-Students may start the programme in either January or September.
-If you begin in September, the programme is 12 months, while a programme starting in January will last for 16 months.
+You can choose to start in either January or September.
+A course starting in September will last 12 months, while starting in January will last 16 months.

 |Marketing Management for the Digital Age||This module explores the central role of marketing in business and corporate strategy and the ways in which marketing roles, strategies and techniques are evolving due to developments in the areas of digital technology and analytics.
 You will develop a fundamental understanding of the core concepts of marketing which underpin a more detailed examination of specific digital marketing methods in other modules.
 The module will examine the influence of digital marketing on business and the similarities and differences between digital and traditional marketing.|